Church of Wells: Controversies

-In May 2012, a three-day-old infant whose parents were believed to belong to the group passed away.
+In May 2012, a three-day-old infant whose parents were believed to belong to the group died.
 Instead of seeking medical attention, church members attended the apartment and prayed for the baby for "hours".
-Members of the Cherokee County Sheriff's Office stated that the baby had passed away the previous day.
+Members of the Cherokee County Sheriff's Office stated that the baby had died the previous day.
 The Sheriff's Office and Child Protective Services began investigating the incident.

-In July 2013, Catherine Grove, 26, disappeared from her home in Arkansas without notice, abandoning her car and belongings, only to resurface weeks later under heavy guard at the Church of Wells.
+In July 2013, Catherine Grove, 26, disappeared from her home in Arkansas with out notice, abandoning her car and belongings, only to resurface weeks later under heavy guard at the Church of Wells.
 She said that she was not being held against her will, and was only "seeking the Lord."
 This is consistent with the accounts of several other members who have cut off nearly all contact with their friends and family.
 Based on these incidents, the Church of Wells has often been called an emerging cult.
 On April 2, 2015, Grove called her father, said "I need you in Wells," and hung up the phone.
 Four hours later, Grove was seen walking down U.S. Highway 69 headed towards Lufkin, Texas.
 A few minutes after crossing the Angelina County line, she called 9-1-1 using a motorist's cell phone.
 During the call, Grove sounded "frightened" and "confused."
 Deputies drove Grove to the Angelina County Sheriff's Office in Lufkin.
 Captain Alton Lenderman of the Angelina County Sheriff's Office described Grove as being "very meek and very afraid to speak."
 Captain Lenderman stated that he did not press Grove on why she left the church, but did state that she never mentioned wanting to go back.
 When asked if she was hungry she said that she wished to have a burger and fries from Burger King.
 Grove's father was contacted and they were reunited in Lufkin the next day at 1:00 am.
 Grove initially showed intention to leave the church, but she returned to the church twelve days later on April 14, 2015.